Thank you for your interest in our Birthplace of Hockey Museum.

 The earliest reporting of women playing the game of ice hockey in Canada was reported in the 1890’s which is when the Windsor Women’s League began.

 As with the norms of the day women were still required to wear dresses when playing.
 For this reason it was postulated that they possessed an advantage when playing in the goal.
-Artifacts available for women’s hockey teams at the Hockey Heritage Center include photos, documents and replicated post cards from the early 1900’s.
+Artifacts available for women’s hockey teams at the Birthplace of Hockey Museum include photos, documents and replicated post cards from the early 1900’s.
 Additional historical details of the Women’s leagues can be found in Research and History.

 How many of us as children wondered on our way to a game, “…what is the chance…?”
 “Will we get a view from the hallway…just a peek in the door to see our favorite player or team?”
 If we were really lucky, perhaps we saw them lacing up their skates, putting on their gloves or taping their stick.

 All rinks and team rooms have their own character and personality.
-The Locker Room of the Hockey Heritage Center provides its best to stir your memory and sense of being there in the old dressing room of great teams and players.
+The Locker Room of the Birthplace of Hockey Museum provides its best to stir your memory and sense of being there in the old dressing room of great teams and players.

 The gear and uniforms, sticks and equipment are presented for the delight of your own imagination.